CodeFromAnywhere/actionschema-search/search.md

 - ✅ Added a small link on `search.html` that links to a form to sign up for API Waitlist.
 In this form, also explain the features.
 - ✅ Added a dynamic `reference.html` and link to it via `search.html`

-# ❗️ JSON Schema & OAS Validation

-Still get errors like `JSONParserError: Token "OperationsWithTags" does not exist.` and `JSONParserError: Token "paths" does not exist`

-Ensure the OAS and schema gets validated at every endpoint or function, even if it takes some resources...
-It's needed!

-I now don't have any requirements and input validation on all my functions.
-It'd be great if things could be validated first before putting it into the function because it's wasting me a lot of time already if I can't locate the bug.
-Things are getting complex.

-Ensure to fail the pipeline on invalidation at any step...

 # Provider search and selection

-- `/search/providers`: To allow for longer queries, can do a match of providerslug on each word that contains one, for now.
-- For each provider result, call `/search/operations?q=%s&providerSlug={%p}` with same prompt and find top operations.
-For now just take first 10.
+- ✅ For each provider result, call `/search/operations?q=%s&providerSlug={%p}` with same prompt and find top operations.
-- Render the operations after they're loaded behind a button, in an expandable list
+- Render all operations in a list
 - Render select all and select each operation, so you can make a selection.
 - For each operation, add 'try it now' button linking to `reference.html` in a new tab
 - Link to https://auth.actionschema.com/client/create?selection={providerSlug}:{operationId,operationId,operationId}&selection={....} to create a new client or add it to an existing client.